• Skip to primary navigation

 • Remove all but about 1-2 tbsp of bacon grease from the skillet.
 Place skillet with reserved bacon grease back on a burner and turn heat to medium.
 Add onion and green beans.
 Cook for approximately 3-4 minutes, or until vegetables start to get a bit tender.
 Add garlic and cook for another minute.
 Remove from heat.

-• In a large mixing bowl, whisk together eggs and milk.
+• In a large mixing bowl, whisk together eggs, milk, and a pinch of salt and pepper.
 Stir in the crumbled bacon as well as the green bean, onion, and garlic mixture.
 Finally, stir in the cheddar cheese.

 Notes